-Mode of Trial and Arrestable Offences (Sections 5 and 14(7))
+Mode of Trial and Arrestable Offences

-Mode Whether Penal Maximum of trial category arrestable without a Warrant "A" means arrestable Code (2006 Revision) Section Nature of Offence punishment A A 46 Treason by the Law of England Life imp.
+Mode of trial Whether arrestable without a Penal Code (2013 Nature of Offence Maximum punishment category Warrant "A" means arrestable Revision) Section A A 46 Treason by the Law of England Life imp.
 A A 47 Instigating treason Life imp.
 A A 48 Concealment of treason Life imp.
-A A 49 Treasonable offences (depose, levy war against the sovereign) (invade the realm) Life imp. В A 54(1) Importing, etc., prohibited publication Three years \$1000 В A 54(2) Possession, etc., prohibited publication Two years \$500 В A 55(1) Failing to deliver up prohibited publication Two years \$500 В A 58(1) Sedition Five years \$1000 В A 58(2) Possession of seditious publication Three years \$500 В A 58(10) Unlawful use of confiscated printing machine Three years \$500 В A 58(11) Publication of newspaper in contravention of order Three years \$500
+A A 49 Treasonable offences (depose, levy war against the sovereign) (invade the realm) Life imp. В A 54(1) Importing, etc., prohibited publication Three years \$1000 В A 54(2) Possession, etc., prohibited publication Two years \$500 В A 55(1) Failing to deliver up prohibited publication Two years \$500 В A 58(1) Sedition Five years \$1000 В A 58(2) Possession of seditious publication Three years \$500 В A 58(10) Unlawful use of confiscated printing machine Three years \$500 В A 58(11) Publication of newspaper in contravention of order Three years \$500 A A 61 Unlawful oath to commit offences punishable with imprisonment for life Life imp.
+A A 62 Other unlawful oath to commit crime, etc. Ten years В A 63(1) Unlawful drilling Seven years В A 63(2) Presence at unlawful drilling Two years

-Mode Whether Penal Maximum

-of trial arrestable without a Warrant "A" means Code (2006 Revision) Nature of Offence punishment

-category arrestable Section

-A A 61 Unlawful oath to commit offences punishable with imprisonment for life Life imp.

-A A 62 Other unlawful oath to commit crime, etc. Ten years

-В A 63(1) Unlawful drilling Seven years

-В A 63(2) Presence at unlawful drilling Two years

-С 64(1) Publication of false statement, etc., to cause alarm Five years \$5000

-A 65 Defamation of foreign princes Two years

-В 66 Foreign Enlistment Two years

-A A 67 Piracy As English law

-В A 69 Unlawful assembly One year

-В A 70 Riot Two years

-A A 73 Rioting after proclamation Life imp.
+Mode Whether arrestable Penal Code Maximum of trial without a Warrant "A" means (2013 Revision) Nature of Offence punishment category arrestable Section С 64(1) Publication of false statement, etc., to cause alarm Five years \$5000 A 65 Defamation of foreign princes Two years В 66 Foreign enlistment Two years A A 67 Piracy As English law В A 69 Unlawful assembly Three year В A 70 Riot Four years A A 73 Rioting after proclamation Life imp.
 A A 74 Obstructing making of proclamation Life imp.

-A A 75 Rioters demolishing buildings Life imp.

-Mode Whether Penal Maximum arrestable Code

-of trial without a Warrant (2006 Revision) Nature of Offence punishment category "A" means arrestable Section В A 76 Riotously preventing the sailing of a ship Four years В A 77 Vandalising the flag of the Islands Four years В A 79 Importing or carrying prohibited weapon Ten years \$10,000 C A 80 Carrying offensive weapon Two years \$2000 В A 81 Restriction on carrying restricted weapons by night Four years \$5000 C 82 Refusal to accompany a constable \$100 C A 84(1) Forcible entry Four years C A 85 Forcible detainer Four years C A 86 Affray Two years C A 87 Challenge to duel Four years В A 88 Threatening violence Three years В A 88 Threatening violence by night Five years В A 89 Assembling for the purpose of smuggling Two years \$1000 В 90 Official corruption Five years \$5000 В 91 Extortion by public officer Five years \$5000 С 92 Public officer receiving property to show favour One year C 93 Breach of trust by public officer Two years В 94 False claim by public officer Four years
+A A 75 Rioters demolishing buildings Life imp. В A 76 Riotously preventing the sailing of a ship Four years В A 77 Vandalising the flag of the Islands Four years В A 79 Importing or carrying prohibited weapon Ten years \$10,000 С A 80 Carrying offensive weapon Two years \$2000

+Mode Whether Penal Maximum of trial arrestable without a Warrant Code (2013 Revision) Nature of Offence punishment category "A" means arrestable Section В A 81 Restriction on carrying restricted weapons by night Four years \$5000 С 82 Refusal to accompany a constable \$2,000 С A 84(1) Forcible entry Four years С A 85 Forcible detainer Four years С A 86 Affray Four years С A 87 Challenge to duel Four years С A 88 Causing fear, or provocation Three years С A 88 Causing fear, or provocation of violence by night Four years В A 88A Intentional harassment, alarm or distress Three years or, if committed by night, four years В A 88B Harassment, alarm or distress Three years or, if committed by night, four years В A 88C Threat to kill Ten years В A 89 Assembling for the purpose of smuggling Two years \$1000 С A 97 Unauthorised administration of an oath Two years В A 98 False assumption of authority Four years